ricCap/ELIoT/k8s/README.md

 # Deploy over multiple servers

-Be sure to have the correct configuration ready on the server where you want to k8s run the control-plane ([docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)).
-Then run `./setup.sh --admin`.
+Be sure to have the correct configuration ready on the server where you want K8s to run the control-plane ([docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)).
+Then run `./setup.sh --admin` and subsequently run the join command on the worker nodes.
 For more information check [k8s docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

+# Resource limits

+To set specific resource limits before scaling ELIoT is advised; this allows you to set an upper bound for resource usage for the eliot namespace.
+Please run the following command in the `eliot` folder.
+For more information please refer to the [documentation](https://kubernetes.io/docs/concepts/policy/resource-quotas/). `MEMORY="1Gi" CPU="1" envsubst < resource-quota.yml | kubectl apply -f -`

+Check that everything works `kubectl describe quota -A`